chrishoina/ords-flask-livelab-2024/introduction/introduction.md

 This workshop illustrates how Oracle REST Data Services (ORDS) can complement an already-existing web application.
 The sample application found in this workshop uses ORDS, the Flask framework, Jinja2 templating, and *light* JavaScript.

-This lab will guide you through obtaining from Oracle Object storage a sample Python application.
-You will also set up the application's project directories.

 Estimated Time: 10 minutes

 ### About Product/Technology